top of page

 The North Florida Wildlife Center offers educational outreach programs and lectures that are designed to educate and inspire audiences of all ages.
 These programs are offered offsite and can be customized to fit a specific grade level or subject focus.

 Applicants must be 18+ years old, able to commit to 8+ hours/week, work outdoors year round, work in a team environment, speak with visitors, and learn quickly.
-Contact us if you would like to become a volunteer at the NFWC!
+Contact us with your resume, interests, and availability to get started!

 Students studying life sciences may apply for internships during Fall, Spring, and Summer semesters.
 Interns may qualify for up to 4 credit hours from your academic institution.
-Please contact us for more information.
+Contact us to learn more about starting an internship!

 NFWC offsite educational outreach programs are perfect for events, schools, camps, and much more!
 Our educators and animal ambassadors are sure to capture the hearts and minds of audiences of all ages.
-Contact us for offsite event inquiries.
+Please contact us for offsite event inquiries!

 Through formal educational lectures, the NFWC's educators dive deep into topics as diverse as natural history itself.
 Lecture topics include: evolution, ecology, zoology, paleobiology, environmental conservation, and many more!
-Contact us for more information.
+Contact us for lecture inquiries.